We set ourselves high standards, not just because it is the right thing to do, but because it is crucial in our role as guardians of public trust.

 Deloitte’s supply chain crosses multiple industries and all regions of the world.
 The Deloitte Supplier Code of Conduct includes prohibitions on forced or involuntary labour.
 It also requires that work be conducted based on freely agreed terms; that documents relating to workers’ identities or immigration status may not be withheld or destroyed, concealed, confiscated, or otherwise made inaccessible by the supplier; and that there be no exploitation of child labour.
 Suppliers are expected to apply standards comparable to those outlined in the Supplier Code of Conduct throughout their own supply chains.

-Risks are more likely to occur deeper in our supply chains, beyond those suppliers from whom we procure directly.
+Risks related to human rights are more likely to exist in the areas of office construction, IT hardware, facility management, and hospitality services and are more likely to occur deeper in our supply chains, beyond those suppliers from whom we procure directly.
 Increased transparency from direct suppliers will be helpful in continuing to understand and address human rights issues, and we plan to look further into improving this in the coming year.

 Ethics training - sustaining a culture of integrity